-Our Evaluation of Assisted Living in Tucson, AZ
+Our Rating of Assisted Living in Tucson

-Tucson, AZ is another city in our list for “The Top 10 Best Cities for Seniors.”
+Tucson, AZ is another city in our list for “The Top 10 Best Assisted Living Cities for Seniors.”
 With warm temperatures, one of the cleanest air quality indexes, plenty of hospitals, and over 350 care options, Tucson makes an ideal place for any senior to live.

 Tucson is located in Pima county, an hour and forty-five minutes south of Phoenix off of the Interstate 10 Freeway.
 The city captures the progress and innovation of a metropolitan community while maintaining the friendly and caring atmosphere of a small town.
 With a population over 500,000 and plenty of history, Tucson celebrates its diversity with plenty of cultural and historical attractions.

 If local safety is a concern when choosing a care facility for your loved one, it’s good to note that Tucson’s crime index is 46% lower than the averages in Arizona.
 Also, on a national level, the city is 25.4% safer compared to the rest of the cities in the U.S. (source: Area Vibes)